 The Group has designated the Audit Committee as the permanent committee for antifraud, which shall be responsible for giving guidance on anti-corruption and antifraud, and specifically coordinating and implementing the anti-fraud activities across departments and company-wide.
 In addition, the Group has established a set of sound and effective anti-fraud procedures, including risk assessment, prevention, reporting and investigation of fraud.
 The Group will provide anti-corruption training to directors and staff based on the needs of positions and business development.
+To maintain directors' vigilance against corruption risks and good corporate governance culture among the Group, in January 2024, the Group has provided training material published by The Hong Kong Chartered Governance Institute to all directors, covering topic such as latest regulatory developments in anti-money laundering and counter-financing of terrorism.

 The Group has set up whistleblowing framework to provide channels such as hotline, mailbox and email and/or channels for all employees and other persons to inform, report and disclose actual or suspected cases of corrupt practice in breach of professional ethics.
 All reports, upon receipt, will be investigated in a comprehensive, impartial and fair manner as far as possible, and handled or rectified as soon as possible.
-During the Reporting Period, the Group did not receive any reported cases regarding corrupt practices.
+During the Reporting Period, the Group did not receive any reported cases regarding corrupt practices (2022: 0 cases).

-During the Reporting Period, no concluded legal cases regarding corruption brought against the Group or its employees.
+During the Reporting Period, no concluded legal cases regarding corruption brought against the Group or its employees (2022: 0 cases).